 Pro tip: Bread freezes well, so if there’s a good deal, stock up.

 Generally speaking, the grocery prices at drugstores aren’t the best.
-But get the right combo of coupon, sale price, loyalty program, app rebate or manufacturer coupon, and you can pay as little as zero dollars for certain items, as we detail in “7 Things You Can Buy for Next to Nothing at the Drugstore.”
+But get the right combo of coupon, sale price, loyalty program, app rebate or manufacturer coupon, and you can pay as little as zero dollars for certain items, as we detail in “7 of the Best Things to Buy at Drugstores.”

 Those bananas with the red tape around them.
 The plastic bag that contains several kinds of citrus.
 The table of tomatoes with a price tag so low you think the store accidentally left off a digit.